 - 1. An authorized representative is a person given permission by the recipient to conduct SNAP transactions on behalf of the SNAP household. - 2.
 In households with an authorized representative, the recipient receives an EBT card and the authorized representative is issued a separate EBT card and personal identification number (PIN). - 3.
-If the same individual is acting as both an authorized payee for the family's RI_Works_cash benefits and as an authorized representative for the household's SNAP benefits, only one (1) EBT card is issued. - 4.
-Recipients may cancel their authorized representative/authorized payee at any time by calling the Rhode Island Customer Service Line at 1-888-979-9939. - a.
+If the same individual is acting as both an authorized payee for the family's RIW cash benefits and as an authorized representative for the household's SNAP benefits, only one (1) EBT card is issued. - 4.
+Recipients may cancel their authorized representative/authorized payee at any time by calling the Rhode Island Customer Service Line at 1-888-979-9939.

+- a.
 Customer Service immediately cancels the authorized representative's/authorized payee's access to the household's benefits.
-However, recipients retain uninterrupted access to their benefits.

-D. Inactive EBT SNAP Accounts and Expungement of Benefits

-- 1. EBT SNAP benefits that have been inactive for a period of nine (9) months shall be permanently purged from the EBT system in accordance with the following: - a.
-When the oldest benefit allotment has not been accessed by the household for nine months, the DHS will expunge benefits from the EBT account as each benefit allotment ages to nine months since the last date of account activity.

-- (1) An EBT account is inactive if the household has not initiated activity that affects the balance of the household's SNAP EBT account, such as a purchase or return. - 2.
+However, recipients retain uninterrupted access to their benefits. - E. Inactive EBT SNAP Accounts and Expungement of Benefits - 1.
+EBT SNAP benefits that have been inactive for a period of nine (9) months shall be permanently purged from the EBT system in accordance with the following: - a.
+When the oldest benefit allotment has not been accessed by the household for nine months, the DHS will expunge benefits from the EBT account as each benefit allotment ages to nine months since the last date of account activity. - (1).
+An EBT account is inactive if the household has not initiated activity that affects the balance of the household's SNAP EBT account, such as a purchase or return. - 2.
 If at any time after the expungement process begins, the household initiates activity affecting the balance of the account, the DHS will stop expunging benefits and start the account aging process over again for the remaining benefits. - 3.
 DHS must provide a reminder notice to the household at least thirty (30) calendar days prior to an intended action to permanently purge EBT SNAP benefits. - 4.
 In instances where all certified household members are verified as deceased, any remaining benefits are immediately expunged regardless of benefit issuance date or account activity that has taken place.
+F.EBT Adjustments - 1.
+The agency may make adjustments to benefits posted to household accounts after the posting process is complete but prior to the availability date for household access in the event benefits are erroneously posted. - 2.
+Adjustments Due to a System Error - a.
+The agency shall make adjustments to an account to correct an auditable, out-of-balance settlement condition that occurs during the redemption process as a result of a system error. - (1) A system error is defined as an error resulting from a malfunction at any point in the redemption process: from the system host computer, to the switch, to the third (3rd) party processors, to a store's host computer or POS device.